swapneshgandhi/Routing-Algorithm/README.md

 Routing-Algorithm
 =================

-Implemention a robust distributed routing algorithm to update link costs based on Bellman Ford algorithm by exchanging UDP messages between routers
+Implemention of a robust distributed routing algorithm to update link costs based on Bellman Ford algorithm by exchanging UDP messages between routers